giellalt/lang-ess/ess.md

 * * *
+<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-ess/blob/main/../src/fst/stems/numerals.lexc)</small>Nouns
+Nouns in the Central Siberian Yupik language are things.

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/nouns.lexc](http://github.com/giellalt/lang-ess/blob/main/../src/fst/stems/nouns.lexc)</small>Pronouns
+Pronouns in the Central Siberian Yupik language are references to things.

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-ess/blob/main/../src/fst/stems/pronouns.lexc)</small>Prefixes
+Prefixes in the Central Siberian Yupik language are bound to beginning of other words.

+* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-ess/blob/main/../src/fst/stems/numerals.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/stems/prefixes.lexc](http://github.com/giellalt/lang-ess/blob/main/../src/fst/stems/prefixes.lexc)</small>

 We describe here how abbreviations are in Central Siberian Yupik are read out, e.g.